material-motion/material-motion/specifications/repository_structure.md

-# Repository structure
+# Library structure

-The following diagram details the GitHub repositories we intend to create.
-Each repository contains a specific set of objects or types.
-We've also defined the required dependencies between each repository.
+The following diagram details the libraries we intend to create.
+We use the term library to mean "a collection of objects or types that is as small as possible, but no smaller".

+The diagram includes dependencies between each library.

 This diagram does not include: